• Skip to primary navigation

 A half-eaten piece of flatbread on a plate surrounded by a stack of flatbread, a sprig of rosemary and a baking sheet.

-I also love serving it with soup and charcuterie boards.
-And, of course, it makes a yummy gluten-free base for open-face sandwiches and tuna melts.
 You can also spice up your homemade Flatbread by topping it with cheese, your favourite herbs or (my fave) everything but the bagel spice.
-Oh, and did I mention it makes the yummiest gluten-free garlic sticks and bruschetta?

-One last thing I can't forget to note is that you can easily turn it into a crispy, crunchy flatbread by baking it for five to ten extra minutes!
+One last thing I can't forget to note is that you can easily turn it into a crispy, crunchy flatbread by baking it for an extra 5 - 10 minutes!

 Homemade Flatbread stacked on a wooden slab with spilt herb crumbs and a linen napkin in the background.